Skip to main content

 Personal Income Tax Rates

-Austria applies a progressive income tax system, with the following rates:
+Austria applies a progressive income tax system, with the following rates for 2026:

 Payroll Withholding Tax (WHT) Examples

-For individuals subject to Austrian social security, wage tax and social security contributions are withheld from the salary.
-Here’s an example of how tax withholding is calculated for the year 2024:
+For individuals subject to Austrian social security, wage tax and social security contributions are withheld from salary.
+Payroll withholding calculations should always be aligned with the current year’s tax bands, deductions, and social security values.

 Filing Requirements

-For employees whose only source of income is employment subject to wage tax, there is no obligation to file an income tax return.
-However, individuals may choose to file for a partial tax refund if they have deductible expenses or irregular income patterns, such as variable salary amounts.
+For employees whose only source of income is employment subject to wage tax, there is often no obligation to file an income tax return.
+However, filing may still be necessary or beneficial depending on other income, deductible expenses, or the employee’s specific tax position.

 Sole Earner Tax Credit